Kovnir/Racing/README.md

 ### Car ###

-Car phisic made with `Wheel Colliders`.
+Car physics made with `Wheel Colliders`.
 Standard Unit physics made 50% of work.
 Car controller code you can find in `CarController.cs` class.

 ### Camera ###

-Here is a 3 types of camera you can choose in `Esc Menu`:
+Here are 3 types of camera you can choose in `Esc Menu`:
 * Simple Camera - simple smooth fallowing camera made with code.
 * Cinemachine Camera - camera made with cinemachine almost without code.
-* Fallowing Camera - Simple camera, but it will always try to keep in screen two next checkpoints.
+* Following Camera - Simple camera, but it will always try to keep in screen two next checkpoints.

-### Wining And Loosing ###
+### Winning And Losing ###

-* When you turn car upside down - you loose.
+* When you turn the car upside down - you lose.
-* When your time is up - you loose.
+* When your time is up - you lose.
 * When you take all checkpoint and cross finish line - you ween.
-* If you do it fast you will taka more start.
+* If you do it fast you will take more start.
-* When you path the level, you can play next one.
+* When your path the level, you can play the next one.

-### Singals ###
+### Signals ###

-The Game use singals to inform modules about some events without creating dependencyes.
+The Game use signals to inform modules about some events without creating dependencies.

 All signals are self-described:
 * OnCheckpointAchievedSignal